brianshumate/katacoda-scenarios/vault-telemetry-splunk/03-access-splunk-web.md

 1. Click **Metrics** in the left navigation to expand the metrics tree.
 1. Click **vault** to expand the Vault related metrics.

+You'll notice that there are plenty of system related metrics like **cpu.usage**, **disk**, **mem**, and so on.

+1. Go ahead and click on **cpu.usage**
+1. Click **user**
+1. You should observe a small chart in the center panel that contains a graph of recent CPU usage activity

+This metric, like the other system level metrics present, originates from the Telegraf agent itself.

-Let's take a look at some of the metrics, like the **runtime** metrics to confirm that there are indeed values present.
+Now, let's take a look at some of the Vault specific metrics, like the **runtime** metrics to confirm that there are indeed values present there as well.

 First, check out metrics about vault process memory usage.